Alexander Isak: International career

 Isak played for youth Swedish national teams in the U-16 to U-21 categories.
 He was called up to the Sweden national team for the friendly matches against Ivory Coast on 8 January 2017 and Slovakia on 12 January.
 He made his debut against the Ivory Coast, coming on for Per Frick in the 62nd minute of a 1–2 loss.
 He started the second game against Slovakia, scoring the first goal in a 6–0 win in the 19th minute, becoming the youngest goalscorer ever in the history of the Sweden national team.

 On 23 March 2019, Isak made his first competitive appearance for Sweden, when he replaced Robin Quaison in the 88th minute in a UEFA Euro 2020 qualifying game against Romania, which Sweden won 2–1.
 Isak scored his first competitive goal for Sweden on 7 June, when Sweden beat Malta in a UEFA Euro 2020 qualifying game at Friends Arena in Stockholm, Sweden.
 Isak scored the last goal in a 3–0 win.

 Isak was called up for a major tournament for the first time when he was included in Sweden's 26-man squad for UEFA Euro 2020.

-Style of play

-Frequently described by media sources as one of the best strikers in the world, Isak has been described as a "true modern striker", offering an aerial presence with his 6'4" frame while possessing notable pace and skills with the ball at his feet, allowing him to manoeuvre through tight spaces and outsmart defenders.
-Isak's composure in finishing goalscoring opportunities with both feet, and his link up play and passing abilities have also been noted, allowing teammates to join the attack.
-Isak showcases intelligent positioning and movement in the attacking third of the pitch, ensuring difficulty for him to be marked by opposition defenders, opening up spaces for himself and teammates to exploit in running in behind the defensive line.
-Out of possession, Isak's workrate and defensive positioning have also been highlighted as key features of his all-round game.
-Isak has been used as a solo striker, a left winger and in a two-man setup, using his strength to hold up the ball in the former role, while using his speed to exploit gaps in the opposition defence in the latter roles.
+On 11 May 2026, Isak was named in the Sweden squad for the 2026 FIFA World Cup by head coach Graham Potter.
+He scored his first World Cup goal to make it 2–0 in their opener against Tunisia and assisted two others in an eventual 5–1 rout.
+After the game, he was named player of the match.